 More details on Mark P. Mazza

 Mark Paul Mazza started to work for us on February 7, 2013, as a junior data entry assistant.

 Mark was a hard worker and was eager to learn.
 Mark has an affable, disarming demeanor - he likes to talk sports and gossip about the office - and he's good about fostering relationships with people around him.
 I liked Mark personally, and over time I entrusted him with a lot of responsibility.
 He eventually learned enough to manage our affiliate advertising accounts, helped manage our overseas outsourcing team, and assisted with a range of business operations tasks.

 Over two and a half years working for me, Mark grew under my mentorship from an entry-level hourly employee to a capable junior manager.
-Because I liked him and was generally happy with the efforts he displayed on the job, I paid him well, he earned six figures and earned significant equity grants under me, which is far above market rate for his skillset.
+Because I saw that he put in effort on the job, I paid him well, he eventually came to earn six figures and earned significant equity grants under me, which is far above market rate for his skillset.
 I had Mark talk to our advertisers, I sent him to affiliate marketing conferences, I even entrusted Mark with a company credit card.
 Generally, I treated Mark well.

 Mark and I did weekly one-on-one meetings, during which I gave him extensive mentorship in running an online business, including building a website, the basics of search engine optimization, affiliate advertising, and how to recruit and run an outsourcing team.

 I invested a lot of time and energy into Mark's development, Mark really did come to ZipfWorks with no discernible skills in online business, and his career in affiliate marketing got its foothold under my direct mentorship over two and a half years.

 During his tenure with us, however, I started to notice some signs of trouble with Mark.
 Through conversations with members of my team, and through documentation brought to my attention, I came to learn that Mark sometimes misused his position of trust with me.